 Eileen Bruskewitz is the Executive Director of the American Dream Coalition.
 Until deciding not to run for re-election in 2012, Eileen had been a county supervisor in Dane County, Wisconsin, for 12 years.
 In that position, she promoted the construction of a new highway (the North Mendota Parkway), established the No Tax for Tracks initiative to stop a proposed wasteful rail transit project, and worked hard to protect property rights of Wisconsin landowners.
 Eileen lives in Waunakee, Wisconsin, just outside of Madison.

 Kathleen Calongne is the ADC’s conference coordinator.
-The annual conference is the ADC’s premier event, and 2010 will mark its eighth and will be held in Orlando on June 10-12, providing ‘basic training’ for defending liberty at the local level by bringing together elected officials, expert scholars, and grassroots activists to discuss urban growth, transportation, property rights, and economic recovery.
+The annual conference is the ADC’s premier event, and 2013 will mark its ninth and will be held in Washington DC on October 27-29, providing ‘basic training’ for defending liberty at the local level by bringing together elected officials, expert scholars, and grassroots activists to discuss urban growth, transportation, property rights, and economic recovery.

-As described in the Coalition’s bylaws, the ADC is overseen by a steering committee made up of representatives of all full group members as well as people elected by individual members.
-An executive committee is elected by the steering committee to oversee month-to-month operations
+ADC is overseen by a steering committee made up of representatives of all full group members as well as people elected by individual members.
+The steering committee elects an executive committee to oversee month-to-month operations.